Cohomological Tensor Functors on Representations of the General Linear Supergroup: The Main theorem

 {\it The projective case}.
 Denote by $\Delta_0^+$ the positive even roots and by $\Delta_1^+$ the positive odd roots for our choice of Borel algebra.
 The half sums of the positive even roots is denoted $\rho_0$, the half-sum of the positive odd roots by $\rho_1$ and we put $\rho = \rho_0 - \rho_1$.
 We define a bilinear form $(,)$ on $\mathfrak{h}^*$ as follows: We put $(\epsilon_i, \epsilon_j) = \delta_{ij}$ for $i,j \leq m$, $(\epsilon_i,\epsilon_j) = - \delta_{ij}$ for $i,j \geq m+1$ and $(\epsilon_i,\epsilon_j) = 0$ for $i \leq m$ and $j >m$.
 Define for any typical module the following function Then $d(L(\lambda)) \neq 0$ for every typical $L(\lambda)$.
 By \cite{Geer-Kujawa-Patureau-Mirand}, 6.2.2 for typical $L$ Since the ideal $I_0$ is independent of the choice of a particular $J$ and any ambidextrous trace is unique up to a scalar, we normalize and define the modified normalized superdimension on $I_0$ to be

-{\it A formula for the superdimension}.
+{\it A formula for the modified superdimension}.
 Applying $DS$ iteratively $i$-times to a module of atypicality $i$ we obtain the functor which sends $M$ with $atyp(M) = i$ to a direct sum of typical modules.

 We show that there exists a nontrivial trace on $I_i$ similar to \cite{Kujawa-generalized-kac-wakimoto}, but without invoking Serganovas results.
 Denote by $t^P$ the normalized (such that we get $sdim_0$ from above) trace on $I_0 = Proj$.
 Now we define for $M \in I_i$ where $f_{DS^i(M)}$ is the image of $f$ under the functor $DS^i$.
 We claim that this defines a nontrivial trace on $I_i$: Let $M = L$ be irreducible and put Now we compute $DS^i(L)$.
 By the main theorem the irreducible summands in $DS(L)$ are obtained by removing one of the outer cups of each sector.
 Applying $DS$ $i$-times gives then the typical module in $T_{n-i}$ given by the cup diagram of $L$ with all $\vee$'s removed.
 Applying $DS^i$ to any other irreducible module in the same block will result in the same typical weight.
 Following Serganova \cite{Serganova-kw} we call this unique irreducible module the core of the block $L^{core}$.
 Hence $DS^i(L) = m (L)\cdot L^{core} \oplus m'(L)\cdot \Pi L^{core}$.
+Since the positive integers $m$ and $m'$ only depend on the nesting structure of the cup diagram $\underline{\lambda}$, we may compute them in the maximally atypical case.
 By a comparison with the maximal atypical case $\calR_i$-case either $m$ or $m'$ is zero.
-Since the positive integers $m$ and $m'$ only depend on the nesting structure of the cup diagram $\underline{\lambda}$, we may compute them in the maximally atypical case.
-As in the maximally atypical case a parity shift happens in $DSL(L(\lambda))$ if and only if $\varepsilon(\lambda) \not\equiv \varepsilon(\lambda_i) \ mod \ 2$.
+As in the maximally atypical case a parity shift happens in $DS(L(\lambda))$ if and only if $\varepsilon(\lambda) \not\equiv \varepsilon(\lambda_i) \ mod \ 2$.
 Hence This shows that the trace $t_L$ does not vanish: Indeed since $t^P$ is nontrivial.